 R2 (‘variance explained’) statistics were used to measure the effect size of the model.
 However, there is no consensus as to the most appropriate definition of R2 statistics in relation to mixed-effect models (Edwards et al., 2008; Nakagawa & Schielzeth, 2013; LaHuis et al., 2014; Jaeger et al., 2016).
 Even though several methods for estimating the coefficient of determination (R2) for mixed-effect models are accessible, the estimation of R2 marginal and R2 conditional in “MuMIn” package (Barton, 2015) was performed.
 The marginal R2 is the proportion of variability explained by the fixed effects/independent variable, the conditional R2 is the proportion of variability explained by both fixed and random effects (differences between respondents and differences between countries).

-The likelihood-ratio tests and information criterium AIC (Akaike Information Criterion) for all models are presented in Appendix 1.
+The likelihood-ratio tests and Akaike Information Criterium (AIC) for all models are presented in Appendix 1.
 It is evident from Tables 1-6 that all multilevel models with country as random effect consistently had a better fit than models that did not take differences between countries into account.
 Secondly, autocorrelation, heteroscedasticity or both were present in all cases, therefore fitting models which deal with these issues was appropriate and justified.

 Results